Yandex Cloud

 You need to migrate Apache Kafka® hosts to the ru-central1-a and ru-central1-d availability zones.

-ZooKeeper Host 3 already resides in the ru-central1-d zone, which means it belongs to one of the subnets in this availability zone.
-This subnet will be used for migration, since you cannot change a cluster's subnets after you create it.
-As a result, you need not specify a subnet when performing the migration.
+ZooKeeper host 3 already resides in the ru-central1-d zone, which means it belongs to one of the subnets in this availability zone.
+This subnet will be used for migration, since you cannot change subnets after you create the cluster.
+As a result, you do not need to specify a subnet during migration.

 You need to migrate Apache Kafka® hosts to the ru-central1-a, ru-central1-b, and ru-central1-d availability zones.